Join with millions remembering 100 years since the end of World War I

 There will be:

 Ideas and prayers for 100 days of peace from 4 August to 11 November 2018.
-Sign up to receive the prayers when they are available at the start of July.
+Sign up to receive the prayers by email each day.

 A guide on how to hold a peace party in the street for your community – Download PDF